 If you got this far, you probably understand what memes are, so the next question in line is, why do so many people use them around the world every day?
 Simply put, they are the internet’s inside jokes.
 They convey a feeling of familiarity and relevance, being a part of something bigger.
 The cultural knowledge you gained from years of watching television and browsing social media channels has now made it possible for you to understand and enjoy this joke.
 That’s the secret ingredient that turns memes from regular jokes to viral material.

-There are few more reasons why memes are one of the go-to moves of the average social media user:
+There are few more reasons why memes are one of the go-to moves of the average social media user, as well as your more seasoned social media influencer:

 They are eye-catching.